 Contour data from Google Earth

-It is possible to get contour data from Google Earth and produce a contour map to develop a landscape plan for a site, no matter what the size.
-It is expensive to employ a team of surveyors to produce what will be a very accurate base map.
-As an alternative, it is possible to extract 3D information from Google Earth and, using other software tools, make a contour map of the site with certainly enough contour information to produce a concept design.
+It is possible to get contour data from Google Earth and produce a contour map to develop a site’s landscape plan, regardless of size.
+However, employing a team of surveyors to create a very accurate base map is expensive.
+Alternatively, it is possible to extract 3D information from Google Earth and, using other software tools, make a contour map of the site with sufficient contour information to produce a concept design.

-YouTube movie This movie show step by step how to extract 3D information from Google Earth, transform the data into a set of x,y and z coordinates, export data to Excel, create a contour map in QuikGrid, and export to gCADPlus.
+YouTube movie This movie shows how to extract 3D information from Google Earth, transform the data into a set of x,y and z coordinates, export data to Excel, create a contour map in QuikGrid, and export to gCADPlus.

-The accuracy of the map is of course limited by the resolution of the satellite image, but useful data can certainly be obtained.
+The resolution of the satellite image limits the map’s accuracy, but valuable data can undoubtedly be obtained.

 The figure below shows a base map developed from Google Earth data.

-A description of the steps taken when developing the site and contour map shown above using Google Earth data follows.
+The following describes the steps taken to develop the site and contour map shown above using Google Earth data.

 Step 1: Add a path to a Google Earth view

-Open Google Earth, type the address or KLM coordinates of the site, and ‘fly’ to your destination.
-Here is an example.
-It is a site that’s about 0.7 hectares in area.
+Open Google Earth, type the site’s address or KLM coordinates, and ‘fly’ to your destination.
+Here is an example: It is about 0.7 hectares in area.

 Preliminary steps